Mother's Milk (album): Background

-The band was now once again without a drummer and were forced to hold open auditions.
-The last to audition, Chad Smith, was a six-foot three-inch tall drummer who, according to Flea, "lit a fire under our asses."
-Kiedis later said the audition with Smith left "[the band] in a state of frenzied laughter that we couldn't shake out of for a half an hour."
-Smith came from a different background than his three bandmates.
-Kiedis, Flea and Frusciante were more into the punk-rock scene while Smith was into classic rock and heavy metal.
-Smith was officially hired in December 1988 and played a handful of shows with the band to finish out the year.

 Recording and production

 Unlike the stop-start sessions for The Uplift Mofo Party Plan, where Kiedis would frequently disappear to seek drugs, pre-production for Mother's Milk went smoothly.
 Many of the songs had already been written, and some were even recorded by the time the band started pre-production in January 1989.
-"Taste the Pain" was recorded before Smith joined, and it featured Philip "Fish" Fisher on drums.
+"Taste the Pain" was recorded before Smith joined, and it featured Philip "Fish" Fisher of Fishbone on drums.
 The band recorded basic tracks at Hully Gully studios in Silver Lake; songs like "Knock Me Down" were formed from jam sessions without any input from returning producer Michael Beinhorn.
 According to Flea, the Hully Gully sessions bore fruit: "We played hard and fast more than [at] any other time in our career, I think.
 A lot of chops were going down [...] we played constantly, got to know each other, and came up with a record."
 Kiedis and Flea recognized that Frusciante's presence had become a significant influence on the band's new material as the Hully Gully sessions were proving to be extremely productive; Flea recalled that "[Frusciante] was an immense new element to the sound of our band and a big opening up for us."

 The band entered the Ocean Way Recording studio in Hollywood in February 1989 to record Mother's Milk.
-"It was weird when I first joined the band because we recorded the album after I'd been in the band for just a few months and Chad had actually been in for just two weeks", Frusciante recalled.
+"It was weird when I first joined the band because we recorded the album after I'd been in the band for just a few months and Chad had actually been in for just two weeks," Frusciante recalled.
 "I was still a little bit confused about my position and we were just like four individuals.
-Music is all about welding people into a unit and with all the touring we've been doing we're now like an eight armed cosmic octopus!"
-Beinhorn pushed the Chili Peppers to produce the best possible takes for each of the record's thirteen tracks while the band hoped to obtain a hit record.
+Music is all about welding people into a unit and with all the touring we've been doing we're now like an eight-armed cosmic octopus!"
+Beinhorn pushed the Chili Peppers to produce the best possible takes for each of the record's 13 tracks while the band hoped to obtain a hit record.